Saucesum/SauceBot/DOCUMENTATION.md

 Client-Server Communication
 ---------------------------
 There is always one instance of the SauceBot server.
 This server communicates with SauceBot clients, which in turn communicate with various chat services.
 Client-server data communication is encoded with JSON.
 Each client represents one instance, or channel, of a chat service.
 A client can send various messages to the server:
-* "msg" for messages
+* `msg` for messages
-* "pm" for private messages
+* `pm` for private messages
-* "upd" for updates
+* `upg` for update notifications
-* "get" for requests from the client
+* `get` for requests from the client

-"upd" and "get" are used in the web interface, and are covered elsewhere. "pm" is only handled in the case of a private message from staff at the moment and is simply logged by the server.
-This leaves "msg" - the main form of communication between the client and server.
+`upd` and `get` are used in the web interface, and are covered elsewhere. `pm` handles private messages sent to the bot.
+This leaves `msg` - the main form of communication between the client and server.
 When a message is received from a client representing a specific channel, the SauceBot instance, defined in [saucebot](SauceBot/tree/development/src/server/saucebot.coffee), passes this message to [channels](SauceBot/tree/development/src/server/channels.coffee), along with the set of functions that can be used to respond to the client.

 Initialization
 --------------